gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 nvm use 10
 ```

+To confirm that this worked, you can run `npm --version` and `node --version`.
+The output should look similar to the screenshot below, showing version numbers in response to the commands.

 ![Check node and npm versions in terminal](01-node-npm-versions.png)

-Once you have followed the installation steps and you have checked everything is installed properly, you can continue to the next step:
+Once you have followed the installation steps and you have checked everything is installed properly, you can continue to the next step.

 ## Install Git